websockets/ws/doc/ws.md

 - `data` {Buffer}

-Emitted when a ping is received from the server.
+Emitted when a ping is received.

 ### Event: 'pong'

 - `data` {Buffer}

-Emitted when a pong is received from the server.
+Emitted when a pong is received.

 ### Event: 'redirect'